 When To Drink It

-It’s better to enjoy black tea in the morning as if consumed too late at night it can affect sleep, tea is not recommended in the first triemester of pregnancy either.
+It’s best to enjoy black tea in the morning as if consumed too late at night it can affect sleep, tea is not recommended in the first triemester of pregnancy either.
 For kids omit the black tea, add a slice of lemon and a little organic honey (also suitable for pregnancy).
 Always consult your registered practitioner if unsure.